prophen/100-days-of-code/Day-6-7.md

 >To download, compile, and install the latest release of node, do this:

     nvm install node # "node" is an alias for the latest version

+## A first with docker 🎉

+I started a [Wordpress API and React tutorial today by Traversy Media](https://www.youtube.com/watch?v=fFNXWinbgro) on YouTube.
+I've worked with local Wordpress before but I've never used a docker compose file to set one up.

+Wordpress Docker Compose File: https://gist.github.com/bradtraversy/faa8de544c62eef3f31de406982f1d42

+Very cool and easy compared to proprietary tools and other solutions like MAMP.

 *****